-This report finds that total hydrocarbon endowment, which includes cumulative production, discovered reserves, and undiscovered resources, in the State waters offshore Texas, Louisiana, Mississippi, and Alabama, is 3.46 Bbo and 61.63 Tcf (14.43 BBOE total).
-For the U.S. OCS, the total hydrocarbon endowment (including cumulative production, discovered reserves plus reserves growth, contingent resources, and undiscovered resources) is 63.54 Bbo and 272.38 Tcf (112.01 BBOE total).
+This report finds that total hydrocarbon endowment, which includes cumulative production, discovered reserves, and undiscovered resources, in the State waters offshore Texas, Louisiana, Mississippi, and Alabama, is 3.52 Bbo and 64.81 Tcf (15.05 BBOE total).
+For the OCS, the total hydrocarbon endowment (including cumulative production, discovered reserves plus reserves growth, contingent resources, and undiscovered resources) is 63.54 Bbo and 272.38 Tcf (112.01 BBOE total).

-Of the total endowment in State waters, approximately 43 percent has been produced and 56 percent remains undiscovered.
+Of the total endowment in State waters, approximately 41 percent has been produced and 58 percent remains undiscovered.
 Just over 1 percent remains as discovered reserves in known fields.
 Over 75 percent of the total endowment in State waters are natural gas resources.

-Of the total endowment in the U.S. OCS offshore Texas, Louisiana, Mississippi, and Alabama, approximately 50 percent has been produced and 21 percent is discovered remaining resources (the aggregation of reserves plus growth and contingent resources).
+Of the total endowment in the OCS offshore Texas, Louisiana, Mississippi, and Alabama, approximately 50 percent has been produced and 21 percent is discovered remaining resources (the aggregation of reserves, reserves growth, and contingent resources).
 Approximately 29 percent of the total endowment on the OCS remains undiscovered.
 Unlike the gas-rich province of the State waters, oil resources comprise about 57 percent of the total endowment on the OCS, including a large oil component that remains undiscovered.